[Opinion] Renew MEPs raise alarm on coronavirus civil liberties

 Renew MEPs raise alarm on coronavirus civil liberties

-At this hour, the the European Union is facing its biggest test ever.
+At this hour, the European Union is facing its biggest test ever.
 The fight to overcome the corona crisis demands our common determination.

-As the conditions in hospitals become increasingly precarious andeath toll rises, our thoughts are with the doctors, nurses, patients and their families.
+As the conditions in hospitals become increasingly precarious and the death toll rises, our thoughts are with the doctors, nurses, patients and their families.

 Join EUobserver today